wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ### Udemy

+<a target="_blank" href="https://mckinsey.udemy.com/course/learn-kubernetes">"Learn Kubernetes"</a> provides a tutorial on yaml.

 <a target="_blank" href="https://mckinsey.udemy.com/course/certified-kubernetes-application-developer/">Udemy.com has a CKAD course with Tests</a> updated 09/2020 with 9.5 hours of video.

-<a target="_blank" href="https://mckinsey.udemy.com/course/learn-kubernetes">"Learn Kubernetes"</a>
+It includes 30-minute lightning rounds to practice the stress of taking the exam.
+Surviging this gives you confidence.

 ### ACloud.guru

 <a target="_blank" href="https://acloud.guru/learn/d068441f-75b4-4fe8-a7a6-df9153f24a35">ACloud.guru CKAD course</a> by <a target="_blank" href="https://www.linkedin.com/in/wilb/">William Boyd</a> has 3.5 hours of video organized according to <a href="#CKAD_ExamDomains">exam domains</a>, 13 hands-on labs, and 3 practice exams based on v1.13.

-ACloud.guru's Vicky Tanya Seno at Santa Monica College is preparing a course on Kubernetes
+(ACloud.guru's Vicky Tanya Seno at Santa Monica College is preparing a course on Kubernetes)

 ### Others on CKAD